 Prospective and current law students and recent graduates are invited to complete an application for a mentor, specifying what type of mentor is desired (based on practice area, disability, and/or geographic region).
-We invite seasoned attorneys, with and without disabilities, to complete our mentor application, specifying what type of mentor experience can be offered.
-When you complete the appropriate online form, we will add your information to our database.
 For privacy reasons, all information submitted is kept confidential with the Commission and the ABA.
 Note that we have many more applicants than available mentors.
 You will receive an email if we can identify potential match that fits the specifications set forth by the mentee and mentor.

 How We Match You

 As soon as we receive an application from a new mentee or mentor, we look at our database to see what available mentees or mentors meet the applicant’s area of interest or expertise.
 Matches are based on the specifications of the mentee and mentor and we make every attempt to make matches that respect the mentee and mentor’s stated preferences.
 After an e-mail introduction, how the mentoring relationship progresses is up to mentee and mentor.